 Dental handpieces consist of a handle, or housing, with a small head that accommodates a dental bur, used to perform various treatment and maintenance procedures on a patient’s teeth.
 Inside the handle are the many components that make the bur spin, and the components are powered by either compressed air or electricity.
 In this article, we will focus mainly on high-speed dental handpieces and electric dental handpieces with some discussion of low- or slow-speed handpieces.
 We will look briefly at the past, present and future of handpiece technology, and finally, provide tips for how to decide on the right dental handpieces for your practice.

 History of Dental Handpieces

-Little was known about the use of dental tools prior to 1728, when French physician Pierre Fauchard described the use of rudimentary in his groundbreaking book, The Surgeon Dentist.
+Little was known about the use of dental tools prior to 1728, when French physician Pierre Fauchard described the use of rudimentary bow drills in his groundbreaking book, The Surgeon Dentist.
 More recently, archeologists discovered evidence of tooth drilling with flint tips in stone age Pakistan and a few other more recent ancient civilizations.

 Many online sources describe the evolution of dental handpieces starting in the 18th century, roughly following this timeline:

 Around the time these air-driven handpieces were being developed, Star Dental was growing from a simple operation founded in 1911 to a key player in the dental handpiece market with a loyal customer base.
 Through close partnership with its customers and clinical advisors, DENTALEZ’s Star product line has contributed many important firsts to handpiece history:

 - 1985: LubeFree low-speed dental handpiece